jerrymooyman/jerrymooyman.github.io/_posts/2016-06-02-slingshot-webapp-with-yeoman.md

 [Here](http://yeoman.io/generators/) is a list of generators.

-*This is a list of my favourite genertors*
+# This is a list of my favourite genertors
+This will be a growing list and I will add to it as I use new ones.

 ## React-Webpack-Redux